rakutentech/leofs_docs/s3_client.rst

 Configure
 ^^^^^^^^^^^^

-.. note:: LeoFS's domains are governed by :ref:`this rule <s3-path-label>`.
+.. note:: LeoFS's domains are ruled by :ref:`this rule <s3-path-label>`.
 You need to set 'Endpoint' and 'Port'.

 ::